First post, by Joseph_Joestar

 - 2x Kingston 120GB SSD (Windows 98SE and Windows XP)

 - Sony 3.5" floppy drive

 - Seasonic S12 III 650W PSU

 This is basically a beefed up version of the computer that I had bought way back in 2001.
-Truthfully, the only remaining original components are the motherboard, the PSU and the case, everything else has been upgraded over the years.
-The intended purpose of this system is to play late-era Win98 games at maximum settings.
-However, due to the ISA slot on the motherboard, this rig can also serve as a surprisingly decent DOS machine.
+Truthfully, the only remaining original components are the motherboard and the case, everything else has been upgraded over the years.
+The intended purpose of this system is to play A3D 2.0 games and later Glide titles like Diablo 2.